clarkevansteenderen/BinMat/README.md

 ---

+⭐ BinMat has been accepted in the Biodiversity Data Journal:

+van Steenderen, C. 2022.
+BinMat: A molecular genetics tool for processing binary data obtained from fragment analysis in R. **Biodiversity Data Journal** 10: e77875. https://doi.org/10.3897/BDJ.10.e77875

+Please cite this article if you use the program.

 ## **OVERVIEW**

 This program was written to rapidly consolidate binary matrices derived from dominant marker genetic analyses (such as for